rolowilde/devinfra/README.md

 ### ga402r.yml

 Playbook to configure ASUS ROG Zephyrus G14 2022 as my daily driver for development and gaming.
-Uses GNOME as the desktop environment and provides ASUS specific utilities for profile management, graphics switching, keyboard backlight, etc. Finally, installs a bundle of my preferred software at the end.
+Uses KDE Plasma as the desktop environment and provides ASUS specific utilities for profile management, graphics switching, keyboard backlight, etc. Finally, installs a bundle of my preferred software at the end.